Organisation mailing groups

 On some occasions, you may encounter a situation where you need to sign up for multiple accounts with the same vendor, but the vendor requires unique email addresses for each account.

 In such cases, you can use plus addressing to sign up for these accounts while still using a single mailing group.
-For example, you can sign up for two AWS accounts using [email protected] and [email protected].
+For example, you can sign up for two AWS accounts using tech+aws.one@example.com and tech+aws.two@example.com.

 In summary